 "Too Cool to be Geeks, Too Cute to be Nerds," the Black Tribbles have won fans in Philadelphia, featured in newspapers and media outlets across the country while shining a spotlight on geek culture from every angle with an educating and entertaining point of view.
 Their audience and special guests such as astrophysicist Neil DeGrasse Tyson, singer/actor Estelle (Steven Universe) celebrate their own unique 'meekness' by joining their 'Tribble Nation' with their self-titled Tribble Designation (e.g.- Len, a devotee of everything Batman, is The Bat-Tribble).

-All that being said, Len still enjoys mixing Peanut Butter Cap'n Crunch with Rice Krispies which his daughter Olivia thinks is disgusting.
+Len still enjoys mixing Peanut Butter Cap'n Crunch with Rice Krispies which his daughter Olivia thinks is disgusting.

 VINCENT WILLIAMS is a life long pop culture fan and scholar.
 With his cousin Darryl, he hosts It’s All Soul, a weekly music show focusing on 70’s soul and jazz, 90’s hip-hop and the occasional musical, on internet radio station G-town Radio, where he first met Len.

 For over a decade, Vince wrote music, film and television criticism for the Baltimore City Paper and authored a black popular culture column, “Social Studies.”He completed a Ph.D. in English Literature at Temple University that has proven to be more useful than you would think.
 He loves hip-hop, sneakers, and video games.
 He gets his new comics on Wednesday.